a dnd-kit grid · react-grid-layout alternative

 Every tile is keyboard-draggable: focus, pick up with Enter, move with the arrow keys, drop or cancel with Escape.
 No extra wiring.

-import { GridLayout, useContainerWidth, type Layout } from "@snapgridjs/react";
+import { useContainerWidth, useGridContainer, useGridItem } from "@snapgridjs/react";

 import { useState } from "react";